mindfulness in the classroom before academic activity

-Imagine a classroom where students do not just memorise facts, but truly show up fully present, emotionally grounded, and mentally open.
 In a world increasingly filled with distractions and stress, most kids come to school with hidden emotional burdens.
-Anxiety, peer pressure, overstimulation, and fear of failure become constant companions, making learning feel like a struggle rather than a joy.
+Anxiety, peer pressure, overstimulation and fear of failure become constant companions, making learning feel like a struggle rather than a joy.

-Mindfulness in the classroom offers just a pause, a breath, and a pathway to emotional regulation, focus, and resilience.
-It is not a trend, but a science-backed practice that empowers students and teachers alike to reset the emotional climate of learning.
+Mindfulness in the classroom offers just a pause, a breath and a pathway to emotional regulation, focus and resilience.
+It is a science-backed practice that empowers students and teachers alike to reset the emotional climate of learning.

 What Is Mindfulness in the Classroom?

-According to the Centers for Disease Control and Prevention, even five-minute daily mindfulness moments can significantly reduce anxiety and improve mental well-being among students, particularly those in high-pressure or underserved school environments.
+According to the Centers for Disease Control and Prevention (2023), five-minute daily mindfulness moments can significantly reduce anxiety and improve mental well-being among students suffering from high-pressure or in underserved school environments.

 Why Mindfulness Matters More Than Ever

 These benefits are not just anecdotal.
-A 2023 PubMed Central review found that school-based mindfulness programmes led to significant reductions in symptoms of depression, anxiety, and emotional dysregulation.
+A review by Garro et al. (2023) found that school-based mindfulness programmes led to significant reductions in symptoms of depression, anxiety and emotional dysregulation.

 Core Benefits of Mindfulness in the Classroom